 Why a boys’ school?

 As the only independent boys’ school in the north east, at Newcastle School for Boys we are experts in how boys learn and develop.
-Boys are taught, guided and cared for by staff who have actively chosen a professional path specialising in boys’ education.
+Pupils are taught, guided and cared for by staff who have actively chosen a professional path specialising in boys’ education.
 Our curriculum and resources are designed specifically to engage boys.

 When choosing a school for their child, parents will undoubtedly weigh up the benefits of a single-sex education over a co-educational institute and may question how significant the difference is between the development of a boy and a girl.

-Without question, boys learn and develop differently to girls.
+As research has shown, boys learn and develop differently to girls.

 Boys face different social challenges to girls, maturing and developing at different rates.
 Newcastle School for Boys provides a supportive and encouraging environment for boys to feel comfortable and confident in facing these challenges.

 However, whilst the benefits of a boys only classroom are widely evidenced, the importance of learning and socialising with girls as preparation for life beyond the classroom is essential.
 The School shares strong links with local girls’ schools, putting on joint performances, sharing social activities and going on combined school trips, allowing boys the best of both worlds.